 Laravel on Heroku - Using a PostgreSQL database

-(This is part of a series of posts on Laravel on Heroku. )
+This is a series of posts on Laravel on Heroku.

 In the last two posts we got Laravel up and running on Heroku, and then connected it with MySQL.
 But Heroku natively prefers PostgreSQL, and you'll find that PostgreSQL can do everything MySQL can do, and a lot more.
 So let's get it running on our Laravel Heroku app.

 Adding PostgreSQL to your Heroku app

 First, navigate to your app directory and add PostgreSQL as a Heroku add-on (if you haven't followed the first tutorial, you'll need to do that first to install the Heroku toolset, get this Laravel app connected to a Heroku app, etc.):

 You should see output like this:

 Adding heroku-postgresql:hobby-dev on app-name-here... done, v14 (free) Attached as HEROKU_POSTGRESQL_COLOR_URL Database has been created and is available !
 This database is empty.
 If upgrading, you can transfer ! data from another database with pgbackups:restore.
 Use `heroku addons:docs heroku-postgresql` to view documentation.

 The environment variable for your PostgreSQL database URL has a